Apply for FAFSA or CA Dream Act! Application process begins every year on October 1

 - Fall 2019 - Spring 2020 applications require 2017 taxes.

 - Fall 2020 - Spring 2021 applications require 2018 taxes.

 - When completing the FAFSA, use your legal name as it appears on your social security card.

 New Applicants (Students who have never completed a FAFSA or a CA Dream Act Application)

-- Obtain a U.S. Department of Education PIN .
-This PIN will serve as your electronic signature when completing your online FAFSA.
-Federal Student Aid (FSA) will email you with your PIN information and steps for using your PIN
+- Obtain a U.S. Department of Education FSA ID (FAFSA).
+This FSA ID will serve as your electronic signature when completing your online FAFSA.
+The FSA ID will also be used to access StudentAid.gov, and the TEACH grant websites.

 - Or download and complete a paper version of the FAFSA.